isomerpages/ura-lkywcp/resources/interviews/_posts/2020-10-20-big-shifts.md

 **CL:** This is a good question.
 Until all the impacts are incorporated into the pricing of goods and service, it will be a constant challenge of a meaningful dialogue about what is the right mix of long, medium, and short distance.
 We can look for examples of cities who have taken steps in that direction.

 With COVID-19, it is concerning for us as global citizens how borders are quickly re-established, and armour went up quickly both literally and figuratively.
 On the other hand, in the scientific community, there is amazing sharing and response.
 For example, the DNA genome is brought to Geneva from Wuhan from very first DNA stream, and this allowed sequencing from day one. **<font color="#967942">O</font>**

+> "Global warming is the biggest event for all of mankind, especially for those in dangerous situations.
+COVID-19 is an alarm clock, and we need to stir the ship in another direction."

 ---